duncan-david23/DADTradeX/README.md

+## Important Note
-## NB: Please don't forget to run both the frontend and the backend on different terminal.
+Please ensure both the frontend and backend servers are running in separate terminals for the application to function properly.